TravaOpenJDK/trava-jdk-11-dcevm/README.md

 ### Activate G1 GC
 Use `-XX:+UseG1GC` JVM option to turn on G1 garbage collector.

-### Optimize redefinition

-Use `XX:+UseHotswapDeoptExclusion` to optimize redefinition by keeping `java.*` and `jdk.*` native code in code cache.
-This should improve performance of redefinition especially on large projects.

 ### Disable integrated HotswapAgent
 Use option `-XX:+DisableHotswapAgent `to disable built-in HotswapAgent.